The home was in an excellent state of preservation with only minor issues and the property was well kept.

 The owners were elderly and occupied the home throughout the summer; the remainder of the time the house was mothballed.
-Grounds keeping was however maintained year-round.
+Grounds keeping was maintained year-round.

-There was some sag in the entrance overhang.
-The original wrought iron column (visible in prior two photos) was poorly supported and the supporting beam (visible along the top of this photo) was undersized for the span, resulting in sag;
+There was some noticeable deflection in the entrance overhang.
+The original white wrought iron column (visible in prior two photos) was poorly supported and the entrance overhang supporting beam (visible along the top of this photo) was undersized for the span, resulting in sag;

-The exterior had been entirely coated sometime in its past in a white speckled sprayed-on sparkle white coating.
+The exterior block had been entirely coated sometime in its past in a white speckled, sprayed-on sparkle white coating.
 Every second block’s horizontal mortar joint was tooled in a concave profile.

-The rear contained an insect screened and roofed Lanai mostly used for evening meals.
+The rear contained an insect screened and roofed Lanai, mostly used for evening meals.
 The concrete paver patio was well weathered and not re-usable.

 Within the Lanai there were original double French doors with aluminum-framed half-height sidelights.